What Happens If You Miss a Life Insurance Premium Payment?

 • Confirmation your health hasn't changed drastically

-Reinstating beats buying new coverage.
-Life insurance rates climb with age.
-Your old premium costs less than today's rates.
-If your health has since you bought the policy, new underwriting means higher premiums or outright denial.
+Reinstatement beats buying new coverage.
+Life insurance rates climb with age, so your old premium costs less than what you'd pay today.
+If your health has changed since you bought the policy, new underwriting can mean higher premiums or outright denial.

 How to Avoid Missing Life Insurance Payments